iclr-blogposts/2024/_posts/2024-05-07-hidden-convex-relu.md

 Two problems are considered equivalent when their global optima can be seamlessly mapped back and forth.

 As seen before, there are only two possible activation patterns in the one-dimensional case (a single neuron can either activate all the positive data point and none of the negative, or the opposite), but close to $$2^n$$ when the data dimension is higher.

-If we consider all the possible activation patterns, the unique solution of the convex problem corresponds to the global optima of the non-convex network with at least as many neurons as the convex one.
-This comes from the fact that having more than one non-zero neuron per activation will not improve our loss (because our loss is evaluating our network _only_ on data points).
+The (unique) optimal loss of the convex problem \eqref{eq:thecvx} with all possible activation patterns(for fixed data) $$D_i$$ is the best loss any non-convex network can reach.
+Following sections are dedicated to understanding why adding more neurons than there are activation pattern will not improve the loss.

-If we only consider a subset of all patterns, the convex problem corresponds to a local optimum of the non-convex network.
+However, if we only consider a subset of all patterns, the convex problem corresponds to a local optimum of the non-convex network.
 Indeed, it is not as expressive as before.
 This would either correspond to a non-convex network with not enough neurons, or with too many neurons concentrated in the same regions.

 Let us see this through the same example with one-dimensional data.